keyvanakbary/learning-notes/the-elements-of-style.md

 2. ### As a rule, begin each paragraph with a topic sentence; end it in conformity with the beginning.

     Ending with a digression, or with an unimportant detail, is particularly to be avoided.

 3. ### Use the active voice.

     The active voice is usually more direct and vigorous than the passive.

     > **I shall always remember my first visit to Boston.**

     Is much better than

     > My first visit to Boston will always be remembered by me.

 4. ### Put statements in positive form.

     Make definite assertions.
 Avoid tame, colorless, hesitating, non-committal language.

     > He was not very often on time.

     > **He usually came late.**

     > He did not think that studying Latin was much use.

     > **He thought the study of Latin useless.**

     It is better to express a negative in positive form.

     > not honest, **dishonest**

     > not important, **trifling**

     > did not remember, **forgot**

 5. ### Omit needless words.

     > the question as to whether, **whether**

     > there is no doubt but that, **no doubt**

     > used for fuel purposes, **used for fuel**

     > he is a man who, **he**

 6. ### Avoid a succession of loose sentences.

     Loose sentences of a particular type, those consisting of two co-ordinate clauses, the second introduced by a conjunction or relative.
 Although single sentences of this type may be unexceptionable (see under Rule 4), a series soon becomes monotonous and tedious.

 7. ### Express co-ordinate ideas in similar form.

     > The French, the Italians, Spanish, and Portuguese – Bad

     > **The** French, **the** Italians, **the** Spanish, and **the** Portuguese – Good

     > In spring, summer, or in winter – Bad

-  > **In** spring**,** summer**,** or winter – Good
+    > **In** spring<b>,</b> summer<b>,</b> or winter – Good

 8. ### Keep related words together.

     > **Wordsworth**, in the fifth book of The Excursion, **gives a minute description of this church**. – Bad

     > In the fifth book of The Excursion, **Wordsworth gives a minute description of this church**. – Good

     > **Cast iron**, when treated in a Bessemer converter, is **changed into steel**. – Bad

     > By treatment in a Bessemer converter, **cast iron** is **changed into steel**. – Good

 9. ### In summaries, keep to one tense.

     In summarizing the action of a drama, the writer should always use the present tense.
 In summarizing a poem, story, or novel, he should preferably use the present, though he may use the past if he prefers.

 10. ### Place the emphatic words of a sentence at the end.

     The proper place for the word, or group of words, which the writer desires to make most prominent is usually the end of the sentence.

     > Humanity **has hardly advanced in fortitude** since that time, though it has advanced in many other ways. – Bad

     > Humanity, since that time, has advanced in many other ways, but it **has hardly advanced in fortitude.** – Good

 ## A few matters of form